tommasongr/markdown-compiler/README.md

 **Easy and Frictionless**

 ## Instructions
-Before to get starting you will have to configure your own version of the generator.
+Before to get started you have to configure your own version of the generator.

 The files you might have to change are: